Master services agreement

 a) it shall comply with the Limitations;

-5.4 The Client shall not access, store, distribute or transmit any material that:
+3.5 The Customer shall not access, store, distribute or transmit any material that:

 a) is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive;

 c) depicts sexually explicit images;